cdisc-org/cosa/src/assets/events/eu_workshop_2022.md

 At this workshop we will briefly present
 * Why you should consider to use the OpenStudyBuilder solution
 * Why we share OpenStudyBuilder as an open source project
-* hy you should consider to contribute to the OpenStudyBuilder solution
+* Why you should consider to contribute to the OpenStudyBuilder solution
 <br>

 Then we will split into number of breakout sessions where a facilitator will present a focus area and demonstrate relevant functionalities in the OpenStudyBuilder tool.
 The group members can try these and then discuss and reflect.
 The goal for each breakout group is to present a short overview of their reflections and recommendations within their focus area for everyone.